Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Sea-HTB.md

 ```

-### Fuzzing the target.
+### Fuzzing the target
-#### Identifying folders.
+#### Identifying folders
 I began fuzzing the web server to identify directories using *ffuf*.
-After getting results I was able to identify some directories that were giving back status code 301 (forbidden).
+After getting results, I was able to identify some directories that were returning a status code of 301 (forbidden).

 ```bash
 ffuf -w /opt/SecLists/Discovery/Web-Content/directory-list-2.3-medium.txt:FUZZ -u http://sea.htb/FUZZ -c -fc 403